AnandChowdhary/birthday-reminders-action/README.md

 ## 🎈 How it works

-Using scheduled workflows, you will receive a Telegram message once every day with a list of birthdays, and once every week with upcoming birthdays.
+Using scheduled workflows, you will receive a Telegram message once every day with a list of birthdays, and once every week with upcoming birthdays you should order gifts for.

 ## 🛠️ Setup